-Just keep going, follow the rhythm, skip footnotes, take the inevitable wordplay in your stride, enjoy the purple passages (such as the famous ‘To be or not to be’ speech); reading Shakespeare is possible.
+Just keep going, follow the rhythm, skip footnotes, take the inevitable wordplay in your stride, enjoy the ‘purple passages’ (such as the famous ‘To be or not to be’ speech in Hamlet); reading Shakespeare is possible.
 Possible to do and possible to enjoy.
 It takes some determination, but you get a lot in return.
 Nice lines like these, about Romeo in love:

 “Alas poor Romeo, he is already dead, stabbed with

 a white wench’s black eye, run through the ear with